chriskmanx/sumo2loom/README.md

 # Author and Maintenance

-The original author is Favid Flater at the U.S. National Institute of Standards and Technology (NIST).
+The original author is David Flater at the U.S. National Institute of Standards and Technology (NIST).
 The current maintainer is Christoph Kohlhepp.
 See Maintainer-Msg.pdf.
 Any derived work is placed under the GNU Public License.
 Please refer to LICENSE.

 # Comments